 Here are some key points to keep in mind when it comes to performance improvement:

 Employees should be given a chance to explain – there may be barriers to success that mangers were unaware of, whether that’s a lack of skills or time, or even factors outside of the work environment.
 These can then be worked through and the employee supported.

 Expectations and timelines for improvement – as important as it is to support your employees, it’s also important that they do actually improve.
 Setting out expectations and timelines for their improvement will allow them to work towards clear and achievable targets.

 Why introduce informal performance management?

-Many organisations are beginning to challenge the traditional, formal performance management systems and make the switch to more informal, fluid processes that benefit not only the employees but also the organisation as a whole.
+Many organisations are beginning to challenge the traditional, formal ideas and make the switch to more informal, fluid performance management processes that benefit not only the employees but also the organisation as a whole.

 Implementing changes to processes that have been in place can seem daunting and that’s why software such as Totara Perform has been developed to help managers revolutionise their performance management processes with simplicity and speed.

 Hopefully this article has made it clear that regular communication is key to successful performance management.
 The traditional annual appraisal doesn’t have to be thrown out the window but instead it should be supplemented by frequent, informal check-ins.

 Whether these are daily, weekly or monthly, keeping in regular contact with your employees, especially those working remotely, is hugely important.
 You can go one step further and take these check-ins outside of the workspace.
 A walk in a local park or a break in a coffee shop can put employees in a more informal setting and encourage honest feedback.